JamesHallowell/real-time/README.md

 [presented at Meeting C++ 2019](https://www.youtube.com/watch?v=ndeN983j_GQ).

-It allows data to be shared safely between a single real-time thread and multiple other threads, without blocking the real-time thread.
+It allows data to be shared safely between a single real-time thread and potentially multiple other threads, without blocking the real-time thread.

 ## Usage